openwisp/openwisp-docs/user/configuration-variables.rst

 ------------------------

-Predefined device variables, global variables and other variables that are automatically managed by the system (eg: when using templates of type VPN-client) are displayed in the admin UI as *System Defined Variables* in read-only mode.
+Predefined device variables, global variables and other variables that are automatically managed by the system (e.g.: when using templates of type VPN-client) are displayed in the admin UI as *System Defined Variables* in read-only mode.